jeff-hughes/shellcaster/README.md

 cp config.toml ~/Library/Preferences/shellcaster/
 ```

-(If you installed directly with cargo, the sample `config.toml` file can be copied from [here](https://raw.githubusercontent.com/jeff-hughes/shellcaster/master/config.toml).
-Place it in the same location as noted above.)

 Or you can put `config.toml` in a place of your choosing, and specify the location at runtime:

 ```bash
 shellcaster -c /path/to/config.toml
 ```

-**Note:** Packages for various Linux distros are on their way -- stay tuned!

-## Platform support

-Shellcaster has currently only been tested extensively on Linux x86_64.
-Earlier versions were tested on MacOS, but not extensively.
-Unix systems in general, on x86_64 (64-bit), i686 (32-bit), and ARM, will be the primary targets for support for the app.

-Shellcaster is **not currently supported on Windows**, although some work has been done to try to get it working.
-Unicode support is weak, however, and there are issues when resizing the screen.
-You *might* have better luck using the new Windows Terminal and building with the `win32a` feature enabled, but this has not been tested.
-If you are a Windows user and want to help work out the bugs, pull requests are more than welcome!

 ## Default keybindings